Rheidol Valley

 Also in the hills near Ponterwyd is the Silver Mountain Experience, a family-friendly attraction developed from an old silver-lead mine and offering underground tours among other activities.

-The falls at the little Cwm Felin Reservoir near to the visitor centre are floodlit at night until about 11pm BST or 10pm GMT.
+The falls at the picturesque Felin Newydd Falls near to the visitor centre are floodlit at night until about 11pm BST or 10pm GMT.

 Rheidol Cycle Trail